-Pursuant to the requirements of the Securities Act of 1933, Bridger Aerospace Group Holdings, Inc. has duly caused this Registration Statement on Form S-1 to be signed on its behalf by the undersigned, thereunto duly authorized, in the city of Belgrade, Montana on the [●][th/rd] day of [●], 2023.
+Pursuant to the requirements of the Securities Act of 1933, Bridger Aerospace Group Holdings, Inc. has duly caused this Amendment No. 1 to Registration Statement on Form S-1 to be signed on its behalf by the undersigned, thereunto duly authorized, in the city of Belgrade, Montana on the 8th day of February, 2023.